Pale ale: Blonde

 Blonde ales are very pale in colour.
 The term "blonde" for pale beers is common in Europe and South America – particularly in France, Italy, Belgium, the Netherlands, the UK, and Brazil – though the beers may not have much in common, other than colour.
 Blondes tend to be clear, crisp, and dry, with low-to-medium bitterness and aroma from hops, and some sweetness from malt.
 Fruitiness from esters may be perceived.
 A lighter body from higher carbonation may be noticed.

 In the United Kingdom, golden or summer ales were developed in the late 20th century by breweries to compete with the pale lager market.
 A typical golden ale has an appearance and profile similar to that of a pale lager.
 Malt character is subdued and the hop profile ranges from spicy to citrus; common hops include Styrian Golding and Cascade.
 Alcohol is in the 4% to 5% abv range.
 The UK style is attributed to John Gilbert, owner of Hop Back Brewery, who developed "Summer Lightning" in 1989, which won several awards and inspired numerous imitators.

 Belgian blondes are often made with pilsner malt.
 Some beer writers regard blonde and golden ales as distinct styles, while others do not.
 Duvel is a typical Belgian blonde ale, and one of the most popular bottled beers in the country as well as being well known internationally.

 Burton pale ale

-Later in the second half of the nineteenth century, the recipe for pale ale was put into use by the Burton upon Trent brewers, notably Bass; ales from Burton were considered of a particularly high quality due to synergy between the malt and hops in use and local water chemistry, especially the presence of gypsum.
+Late in the second half of the nineteenth century, the recipe for pale ale was put into use by the Burton upon Trent brewers, notably Bass; ales from Burton were considered of a particularly high quality due to synergy between the malt and hops in use and local water chemistry, especially the presence of gypsum.
 Burton retained absolute dominance in pale ale brewing until a chemist, C. W. Vincent, discovered the process of Burtonization to reproduce the chemical composition of the water from Burton-upon-Trent, thus giving any brewery the capability to brew pale ale.

 English bitter

 The expression English bitter first appeared in the early 19th century as part of the development and spread of pale ale.
-Breweries tended to designate beers as "pale ales", though customers would commonly refer to the same beers as "bitters".
-It is thought that customers used the term bitter to differentiate these pale ales from other less noticeably hopped beers.
-Drinkers tend to loosely group modern bitters into "session" or "ordinary" bitters (up to 4.1% abv), "best" or "special" bitters (between 4.2% and 4.7% abv) and "strong" bitters (4.8% abv and over).